 Q:- Can I get one2one coaching?

 A:- St. Sebastian Archers hold regular coaching sessions during the year; also, Derbyshire County Archery Association hold several indoor winter coaching sessions.
-The club holds regular coaching sessions during the year, new members can also ask a coach for coaching on a “ad-hoc” basis.
+The club holds coaching sessions twice a month during the year, new members can also ask a coach for coaching on a “ad-hoc” basis.

 Q:- What is meant by the "shot cycle"?